-Then Samuel took the horn of oil, and anointed him in the midst of his brethren: and the Spirit of the Lord came upon David from that day forward.
-So Samuel rose up, and went to Ramah.
-1 Samuel 16:13 (KJV)
+Then Samuel took the horn of oil, and anointed him in the midst of his brethren: the Spirit of the Lord came upon David from that day forward.
+So Samuel rose up and went to Ramah.
+1 Samuel 16:13 (KJV, bold added)

 The word here for “came upon” is tsȃlach.
 It seems that the Holy Spirit stayed with him and did not depart.
 If we substitute the main uses of the word of tsȃlach; God prospered David all of his life, and it is not a problem to see that blessing throughout his life.

 Below are the six verses that directly connect David and the Spirit.
-I put them into a timeline in David’s life, even though the middle four do not have a defined time stamp in reference to the other ones.
-Read the whole reference so that the verses are in context, I think they will show growth in knowing and understand the importance of the Spirit in David’s walk with God.
+I put them into a timeline in David’s life, even though the middle four do not have a defined time stamp in reference to the others.
+Read the whole reference so that the verses are in context, I think they will show growth in knowing and understanding the importance of the Spirit in David’s walk with God.

 - 1 Samuel 16: 13 (the coming upon)

 - Psalm 139: 7 (a song of praise and thanks) To put this into after he acted crazy to escape the Philistines when he was hiding from Saul.